skjaere/DebriDav/README.md

 ## Migrating to 0.8.0

 Since 0.8.0 DebriDav uses a PostgreSQL database to store it's content.
-If enabled by `DEBRIDAV_ENABLEFILEIMPORTONSTARTUP`, DebriDav will attempt to import existing content into the database.
+Unless disabled by setting `DEBRIDAV_ENABLEFILEIMPORTONSTARTUP` to `false`, DebriDav will attempt to import existing content into the database.
+It is recommended to disable this feature after a successful import to improve startup time.

 ## How do I use it?